rohit-ambre/superduperdb-website/pitch.md

 ---

+## A solution for data scientists designed by data scientists

+### SuperDuperDB allows full flexibility and maximal agility

+- Train and develop arbitrary AI models without infrastructural overhead.
+- Deploy live AI models to the database to give unprecendented data navigation and comprehension.

+---

+## SuperDuperDB is a unified environment for the entire AI-data workflow

-## Computation of new output happens directly on the data - outputs are stored directly with the input data
+### Computation of new output happens directly on the data - outputs are stored directly with the input data

-### SuperDuperDB is a unified environment for the entire AI-data workflow

 ![center w:900](images/cycle-linear.svg)